qixils/minecraft-crowdcontrol/README.md

 To set your Twitch channel, run the plugin once, so it can generate its default config file, then replace `lexikiq` in `.\plugins\CrowdControl\plugin.yml` with your Twitch channel name.

+To have your account respond when commands are on cooldowns and to use bit donations (coming eventually), replace `YOUR_IRC_TOKEN` with a token generated from [here](http://twitchapps.com/tmi/).

 ## Commands
 List may not be fully complete as it is sort-of manually generated.